Persian art: Hardstone carvings

 Persian hardstone carvings, once thought to mostly date to the 15th and 16th centuries, are now thought to stretch over a wider period.
 Jade was increasingly appreciated from the Ilkhanid period.
 As well as wine-cups, there are a series of pitchers with globular bellies, mounted on a little ring-shaped base and having wide, short necks.
 Two of these (one in black jade inlaid with gold, the other in white jade) are inscribed with the name of Ismail I. The handle is in the shape of a dragon, which betrays a Chinese influence, but this type of pitcher comes in fact directly from the preceding period: its prototype is the pitcher of Ulugh Beg.
 We also know of blades and handles of knives in jade, often inlaid with gold wire and engraved.
 Hardstone serves also to make jewels to inlay in metal objects, such as the great zinc bottle inlaid with gold, rubies and turquoise dated to the reign of Ismail and conserved at the museum of Topkapi in Istanbul.

 Qajars

-Qajar art refers to the art, architecture, and art-forms of the Qajar dynasty of the late Persian Empire, which lasted from 1781 to 1925.
-The boom in artistic expression that occurred during the Qajar era was the fortunate side effect of the period of relative peace that accompanied the rule of Agha Muhammad Khan and his descendants.
-With his ascension, the bloody turmoil that had been the eighteenth century in Persia came to a close, and made it possible for the peacetime arts to again flourish.
+Qajar art refers to the art, architecture, and art-forms of the Qajar era, when Iran was ruled by the Qajar dynasty, which lasted from 1781 to 1925.
+The boom in artistic expression that occurred during the Qajar era was the fortunate side effect of the period of relative peace that accompanied the rule of Agha Mohammad Khan Qajar and his descendants.
+With his ascension, the bloody turmoil that had been the 18th century in Iran came to a close, and made it possible for the peacetime arts to flourish again.
 European influence was strong, and produced new genres like painted enamel decoration on metal, typically with flowers that clearly draw on French and other European styles.
 Lacquer on wood is used in a similar way.